Okbro-tech/ata/README.md

 - 🚀 **Open-source**: Transparent, collaborative, and secure.
 - 🔒 **Privacy-first**: Your data, your rules.

-We believe in innovation, transparency, and the power of a global community.

----

-## 🌟 **Features of Our Platform**

 ### 🔒 **Privacy-First**
 Your data stays in **your control**.
 You decide what to share, when to share, and with whom.